 So I was looking at these posters, admiring the good ol’ days, and wondering what to do with these things.
 This was the best method for organizing posters that I came up with… For now.

 Admire all the posters you have.
 Sort them into categories — all reading posters together, all math together, all science together, so on.
 Look them over thoroughly and decide whether you really need them.
 If not, toss them, or give them to the new kid on the block (but be sure to teach them the mystical art of organizing posters, too).

 After sorting them by subject area, go through and sort them by topic, units, or whatever your preference may be.
-You can even sort them by colors (though that may be tough to locate later!)
+You can even sort them by colors (though that may be tough to locate later!).

 Label the end of the black binder clip with the name of your poster set using a stick on label, duct tape, washi tape, or the super fancy masking tape (as I did).
 Or, if you have a ton of time and want to jazz it up a bit, go for the fancy colorful printed paper.
 Go ahead, treat your well-worn posters with the love they deserve.

-(Teachers and time?
+(Teachers and a ton of time?
 Hahahaha!)

 Repeat with other sets.
 Place in the cupboard, drawers, etc. Even a drawer of a filing cabinet would do for organizing posters.

 If I come up with something better and creative, I’ll let you know.
-Until then… simple and good enough, right?
+Until then… Simple and good enough, right?